 The most recent sign of Britain’s ‘cost-of-living crisis’ is rarely out of the headlines; reports of damp and mould in social housing and privately rented properties are on the increase.
-A key contributing factor to this growing concern is that tenants have been struggling to afford to heat their homes to a reasonable temperature while maintaining adequate levels of ventilation.
+A key contributing factor to poor indoor air quality is that tenants have been struggling to afford to heat their homes to a reasonable temperature while maintaining adequate levels of ventilation.

 Considered only a marginal issue for landlords up until last winter, social housing providers are now facing an increasing number of legal challenges from tenants as a result of a new condensation ‘damp phenomenon’.
 The problems surrounding damp and condensation, such as asthma, allergies and overall negative impact on well-being are said to be a direct result of rising energy bills and increasing levels of fuel poverty.

 Once damp and mould problems have presented themselves, remedial costs can be significant.
 However, landlords and housing associations can easily prevent such issues arising, by acting early to improve the condition of their stock.
 Adopting simple measures such as additional insulation and natural ventilation can bring the damaging levels of humidity under control and improve indoor air quality within houses.
 This will have a positive effect on both the health of occupants, as well as the building fabric itself.

 One such strategy is PVHR (Passive Ventilation with Heat Recovery), a low-cost solution that can easily fit in both refurbished properties and new-build houses.
 PVHR pioneers Ventive manufacture passive ventilation systems with heat recovery which are designed to deliver all the fresh air needed within a home, with zero running costs and minimal heat loss.
 They are already working with a number of major UK Housing Associations who facilitate high-quality social housing for rent and sale.